 App Name Compatible Devices Ballistic Solver Special Features Price Rating

-Leica Hunting/Ballistics Geovid 3200.COM, Rangemaster 2800/3500 Leica proprietary / Applied Ballistics (via Kestrel) 4,500+ ammunition database, 12 ballistic curves, BDC support Free 10,000+ downloads [13]
+Leica Hunting/Ballistics Geovid 3200.COM, Rangemaster 2800/3500 Leica proprietary / Applied Ballistics (via Kestrel) 4,500+ ammunition database, 12 ballistic curves, BDC support Free 10,000+ Downloads [13]

-AB Quantum Garmin, Kestrel, Vector X, SORD, BOSS Applied Ballistics Elite/Pro One-handed operation, cloud sync, AI assistant "AB Spotter" Free (Subscription: €22.99–34.99/year) 4.4/5 (App Store, 45 reviews) [2]
+AB Quantum Garmin, Kestrel, Vector X, SORD, BOSS Applied Ballistics Elite/Pro One-handed operation, Cloud Sync, AI Assistant "AB Spotter" Free (Subscription: 22.99–34.99 €/year) 4.4/5 (App Store, 45 ratings) [2]

 Blaser Ballistics Blaser Rangefinder Applied Ballistics Firmware updates via app, RWS/GECO libraries, 6 languages Free